-Kia EV3 Delivers Elevated Electric SUV Experience For All With Innovative Technology And Advanced Design Beyond Its Class
+Kia EV3 delivers elevated electric SUV experience for all with innovative technology and advanced design beyond its class

 Kia provides various streamable content through its Premium Streaming service, delivered via LG’s Automotive Content Platform (ACP) powered by webOS.
 Kia also offers arcade games, allowing occupants to enjoy in-car gaming.
 The immersive experience is further enhanced by the sound quality of the EV3’s Harman Kardon audio system, which delivers an experience akin to a home cinema.

-'Cars are no longer just a means of transportation but an extension of our 'life space.'
-Developed with numerous customer-centric innovations, the EV3 offers our customers an immersive content consumption experience with our premium streaming services and class-leading sound system,' commented Chang Sung Ryu, Senior Vice President and Head of Global Brand & CX.
-'Providing the ability to digitally customize the EV3's interior through the Kia Connect Store in the same way one would personalize a smartphone

-, alongside the introduction of Kia's AI Assistant these examples further highlight how the EV3 responds to customers' ever-evolving needs.'
+“Cars are no longer just a means of transportation but an extension of our ‘life space.’
+Developed with numerous customer-centric innovations, the EV3 offers our customers an immersive content consumption experience with our premium streaming services and class-leading sound system,” commented Chang Sung Ryu, Senior Vice President and Head of Global Brand & CX.
+“Providing the ability to digitally customize the EV3’s interior through the Kia Connect Store in the same way one would personalize a smartphone, alongside the introduction of Kia’s AI Assistant these examples further highlight how the EV3 responds to customers’ ever-evolving needs.”

 The EV3 enables occupants to personalize their vehicle's dashboard and infotainment system with NBA team-inspired Display Themes.
 These themes showcase the teams’ colors, graphics, and animations and are easily accessible through the digital Kia Connect Store.
 Kia plans to expand the selection of display themes in the future, providing even more options for customization.